octobercms/docs/markup-tag-if.md

 # {% if %}

-This tag will represent an expression and is comparable with the if statements of PHP.
+The `{% if %}` and `{% endif %}` tags will represent an expression and is comparable with the if statements of PHP.
 In the simplest form you can use it to test if an expression evaluates to `true`:

     {% if online == false %}
         <p>The website is in maintenance mode.</p>